 |Check Price Now!

-I’ll first leave it to Landyachtz to give a general overview of the board and then I’ve delve deeper into each of the points mentioned in the video.
+I’ll first leave it to Landyachtz to give a general overview of the board and then I’ve delved deeper into each of the points mentioned in the video.

 The second difference is that the Landyachtz Battle Axe is mounted in a drop through configuration meaning that the top of the truck is mounted to the top side of the deck and then drops through the deck to connect to the wheels.

-Although it does not look like it, the deck is made out of 5 ply bamboo giving this longboard a small to medium amount of flex.
-For carving and commuting, bamboo is the best material for a longboard as the flex really allows you to feel the deck underneath your feet and feel it respond to your actions.
+Although it does not look like it, the deck is made out of 8 ply maple giving this longboard a small to medium amount of flex.
+For carving and commuting, maple is the best material for a longboard as the flex really allows you to feel the deck underneath your feet and feel it respond to your actions.

 What Size Should I get?